 - Exercise

-- Various digital games to revise concepts (blank text, spinning wheel, crosswords, revision sheets, cards to sort by groups, etc.) See the site https://wordwall.njet
+- A range of digital games for revising concepts (gap-fill text, spinning wheel, crosswords, revision sheets, cards to sort into groups, etc.) See the site https://wordwall.njet

 Funny Learning®